cooligus/e14-2019-january/README.md

-# Professional egzam e14 January 2019
+# Professional exam e14 January 2019
-Example solution of professional egzam: https://arkusze.pl/egzamin-zawodowy-e-14-2019-styczen/
+Example solution of professional exam: https://arkusze.pl/egzamin-zawodowy-e-14-2019-styczen/

 ## Media
 I am not owner of additional files so you should download them on your own and put to folder media in root repository directory: